marmelab/react-admin/docs/Remix.md

 };
 ```

 **Tip**: Some of this code is really PostgREST-specific.
-The `prefer` header is required to let PostgREST return one record instead of an array containing one record in response to `getOne` requests.
+The `prefer` header is required to let PostgREST returns one record instead of an array containing one record in response to `getOne` requests.
 A proxy for another CRUD API will require different parameters.

 Finally, update the react-admin data provider to use the Supabase adapter instead of the JSON Server one.
 As Supabase provides a PostgREST endpoint, we'll use [`ra-data-postgrest`](https://github.com/raphiniert-com/ra-data-postgrest):